 I can.
 I think this is my best attempt to articulate why.
 It's not fair.
 As a coach I am unable to keep all who try out.
 So next week I'll likely have to look into a few young players' eyes and say, "I'm sorry."
 That's not easy and could be argued, its not fair.
 Could their parents use the same fairness argument and maintain they should not be excluded since they pay taxes and have even met specific requirement?
 Increasingly High School sports are less significant to college scholarships in favor of AAU.
 Junior Olympics, club soccer being preferred for elite athletes.
 Today there are many opportunities to participate in organized sports beyond the schoolhouse door in most communities so they would likely still be able to play.

 Further the difference between classrooms and sports is that sports are a privilege, not a right.
 I see it that student-athletes have to earn the honor of representing our school.
 How can they do that if they don't even go here?
-That privilege can be taken away or even denied based on what most of us accept are acceptable criteria.
-Sports are a large part of our educational mission and contribute to our sense of community.
+That privilege can be taken away or even denied based on what most of us agree are acceptable criteria.
+Sports do much to further our educational mission and contribute to our sense of community.
 The change would undermine some of that and open schools to a lot of sticky situations.
 Kids are required to meet certain criteria and not the least of which is managing it all.
-Students and families who want to participate in organized sports may have to make a significant sacrifices to do so.
-Similarly the freedom afforded to Home-school families costs something and in this case it is the chance to play for a local high school team.
+Students and families who want to participate in organized sports may have to make significant sacrifices to do so.
+Similarly the freedom afforded to Home-school families costs them in some ways as well and in this case it is the chance to play for a local high school team.
 No matter how well they fit in, a home-schooled kid will always be a home-schooled kid.

 Is my logic flawed?
 Probably.
 Certainly others might see it differently.
 I guess I am happy I don't have to make that call.
 It is now up to the state to change the law.
+Politics being what they are it wouldn't surprise me to see more conservative forces get this through in the near future.
 Maybe one day the division or the school will decide.
 Maybe even one day me as a coach.
 Like I said.
 It's complicated.

 There is more to it than that.
 I often find myself chanting "Let Them Play".
 So the tail end of this post might explain why I do that and shed a little more light on the issues involved though odd metaphor.